 With more muted hues, this floral runner would look fab at fall weddings.

-This garland of eucalyptus and golden yellow and pink dahlias couldn't possbily be prettier.
+This garland of eucalyptus and golden yellow and pink dahlias couldn't possibly be prettier.

-Fruit and citrus is a unique accent to include on summer wedding tabletops.
+Fruit and citrus are unique accents to include on summer wedding tabletops.

 The black tapers offset the vibrant pink and red hues of the florals for a moody, modern vibe.